rinworks/terabu/NOTES.md

-# Terabu Design and Implementation Notes
+# Volman Design and Implementation Notes

-## 2019 March 2A - JMJ: Terabu disk summary representation options and decisions
+## 2019 March 2A - JMJ: Volman disk summary representation options and decisions

 The "disk summary" is mainly the names and MD5 hash of all the files on a drive volume.
 It is a building block for disk content validation and file duplicate